 $19,000 in basically a month… on only about one trade each day.

-It only took people 10-15 minutes to follow these trades each day, but the results were extraordinary.
+It took people only 10 to 15 minutes to follow these trades each day, but the results were extraordinary.

 And this was just the beginning.

 After our 2019 launch, we went on hot streak after hot streak after hot streak.